 We choose to travel by road trip far more now that we have a child (and our airfare costs have increased by 50%).
 We drive in snowy winter weather to ski resorts and crazy summer traffic to get to and from our beach or mountain vacations.
-And in between we take city breaks up and down the East Coast.
+In between we take city breaks up and down the East Coast.
 Both on the inside and the outside, we’re harder on our car.
 So it’s important take good care of it and follow smart safety practices at any time of the year.

-Our safety checklist reminds you what to do to get ready and how to be safe once you’re out on your adventure.
+Our road-trip prep list reminds you what to do to get ready and how to be safe once you’re out on your adventure.
 Scroll to the bottom of the post for a printable check list

 ____ Stock the car

 - Water (to drink, plus extra for filling the engine, or cleaning hands or messes)

 - Tire Change kit, something to kneel on